ottopeczWork/async-programming-presentation/README.md

 > **Terms to understand:**

-> - The outer world
+> - The world out there
 > - APIs to the outer world (setTimeout, fs.readFile)
 > - Web API, C++ API
 > - Asynchronous